luxonis/depthai-docs-website/_tutorials/openvino_model_zoo_pretrained_model.md

 {: data-toc-title="Model Downloader"}
 ## Check if the Model Downloader is installed

-When installing OpenVINO, you can choose to perform a smaller installer to save disk space.
+When installing OpenVINO, you can choose to perform a smaller install to save disk space.
 This custom install may not include the model downloader script.
 Lets check if the downloader was installed.
 In a terminal session, type the following:

 ```
 find /opt/intel/ -iname downloader.py